AlejandroIbarraC/TECBox/README.md

 <p align=center><img src="Docs/readme-images/l1.png" height="180"></p>

 TECBox is a mockup of an online store that sells various types of boxes.
-It was built using **Angular** for the webpage,  **ASP .NET Core** as an API/Database and **SwiftUI** for a mobile app component.
+It was built using **Angular** for the web component,  **ASP .NET Core** as an API/Database and **SwiftUI** for a mobile app component.
 It's the first time we worked with those technologies, so it was a very great experience to learn a bit about the world of web development and its quirks.

 ## Photos 📷